shivshankardayal/Kunjika/README.md

 from document based database.
 So one query for question, one for user and one for tag and it is done.

-Release 0.2 alpha is done.
-Please test while I am fixing bugs and working on new features.

 I am working on documentation which you can read at http://libreprogramming.org/docs/kunjika/ The documentation covers installation and configuration as of now.
 Code documentation is yet to be put there.
-The documentation is not update though.
+The documentation is out of date and I will update that soon.

-github is again home of Kunjika.

-At present I am working on Couchbase optimization for Kunjika and I have decided that it will remain purely a QA platform with little or no social features.

-I believe that keeping it minimalistic is best and very few new features will be introduced.
-The atom feed is the best way to watch the QA activity.
-In few days I will freeze the new features and do a final beta release.

-Few more feature are to be done and e.g. to put uploads in distributed filesystem.
-Database has been tuned for maximum performance and querying code should be changed for simplicity.

-Now all involved users receive email when a new comment or answer is posted.

-Further changes in Kunjika have forced to make in closed source.
-The code developed till now will remain open source.
+I am working on a series of tests for different topics related to programming language which should be accessible in near future.

+Kunjika is quite stable now but I have yet to do a beta release.